-Ricardo Miranda has been the Minister responsible for the Francophone Secretariat in Alberta since 2016.
-He is also the Minister of Culture and Tourism.
+Leela Aheer is the Minister responsible for the Francophone Secretariat in Alberta.
+She is also the Minister of Culture and Tourism.

 The Francophone Secretariat ensures liaison between the government and the province’s Francophone community.
 It presents the needs of the Francophone community before government, the departments and government agencies.
-It also represents Franco-Albertans and Alberta at the Federal-Provincial-Territorial Ministerial Conference on Francophone Affairs and it participates in the negotiations for federal-provincial agreements on the French language and culture.
+It also represents the Alberta Francophonie at the Ministerial Conference on the Canadian Francophonie and it participates in the negotiations for federal-provincial agreements on the French language and culture.

 Overview of the Laws, Policies and Regulations

 English is the official language of Alberta.
 The Languages Act, or Bill 60, was adopted in 1989 and revised in 2000.
 Under this Act, the province’s acts and regulations are written and published in English.
 The use of French is permitted in the Legislative Assembly and in verbal communications before the following provincial courts: Court of Appeal, Court of Queen’s Bench, and Provincial Court.
 The Languages in the Courts Regulation specifies the modalities under which a trial can take place in French or in English and French.

 The regulations and records of the Assembly are also written and printed in English.
 If the Assembly adopted a resolution, part or all of the records or journals could be written and published in English, in French or in both languages.